ElvisWang2010/WROFE-2025/README.md

 <img width="951" height="710" alt="image" src="https://github.com/user-attachments/assets/0ed6440d-9b01-4633-829b-2a338a402aa3" />

-The camera logic is largely the same with the addition of the central ROI and colour detecting hsv ranges
+The camera logic is largely the same, with the addition of the central ROI and colour detecting HSV ranges.
 ```
 self.left_roi = (0, 220, 180, 150)  # x, y, w, h
 self.right_roi = (460, 220, 180, 150)